frankiearzu/DSMTools/DSM_Telemetry/readme.md

 ## v1.0  (use this for OpenTx / EdgeTX version prior to v2.8.3)

-Initial version.. uses the Telemetry sensors to get the data
+Initial version.. uses the EdgeTX Telemetry sensors to get the data.. so you have to do "Discover New" in the EdgeTX telemetry screen.
+Also if you are adjusting the values via "ratio", use this version.

 ## DSM_AR636_Tel.lua